Am I growing up normally?

 - At around 12 years old girls are often taller than boys because puberty often happens earlier for girls than boys.

 - The time of puberty happens at different times for each girl and boy so some girls and will grow taller than others when they are the same age.
 Some boys and girls will be taller than others when they are around 10 to 14 or so, then end up around the same height as most others when they have reached the end of puberty.
 This depends on your genes and hormones.

-If your height moves outside your original percentile range it is probably because your genes are making you grow earlier or later, or taller or shorter than other kids.
+If your height moves above or below your original percentile range it is probably because your genes are making you grow earlier or later, or taller or shorter than other kids.
 If you are worried that you are going to be too short or too tall have a talk with your doctor.

-You had your biggest growth spurt before you were born and in your first year, when you were a baby.
+You had your biggest growth spurts before you were born and in your first year, when you were a baby.
 You will have grown about 75cm from an egg that is so small that it can only be seen with a microscope!
 Wow!

 Fortunately your growth rate slows down after that to a steady rate of a few centimetres a year.